sinsa92/mbs3/README.md

 Built with [Svelte](svelte.dev/) on the frontend and leverages [Directus](directus.io/) for the backend.

+# Note

+This is not the official repository, rather a playground for myself (sinsa92) to play and mess around with the code.
+For the upstream repository, head over to [Paturages/mbs3](https://github.com/Paturages/mbs3).

 # Installation and setup

 Install dependencies with `yarn install` (npm should also work though your mileage may vary because this uses a `yarn.lock`).